ukwa/katacoda-scenarios/webarchive-discovery-introduction/step9.md

 * Control which fields are considered when you enter your search query (All text, or just the title/content/URL/host).
 * Click through to a detailed result page, summarising the data for that archived resource and linking to the live site and archived playback URL.

-As which Shine, search results link to [the Internet Archive Wayback Machine](http://web.archive.org/) but this can be changed as needed.
+Like Shine, search results link to [the Internet Archive Wayback Machine](http://web.archive.org/) by default, but this can be changed as needed.

+[1]: If you are running this tutorial on your own machine, this should be `http://localhost:3000/`